ChVince/coffee-shop/README.md

-new Coffee Shop
+New Record Site!
 =====================

-Updated coffee shop with react+redux+node.js.
+New Record site written with react+redux+node.js.